-- 1. Ensure that all the required network cables are connected to both PMs. - 2.
-Press the power button on the front panel of each PM in the system. - 3.
-Ensure that the PWR LED on the front panel of each PM is lit.
+- Ensure that all the required network cables are connected.
+In a dual-node system, check that the network cables are connected to both PMs. - 2.
+Press the power button on the front panel of the PM(s) in the system. - 3.
+Ensure that the PWR LED on the front panel of the PM(s) is lit.